INDOORNERD/INDOORNERD/README.md

 ## Hi there 👋
 Hiya!
 Welcome to my coding corner!
 Hope you all enjoy!
+Here are some basic information about me 💁‍♀:
 - 🔭 I’m currently studying at King's College London
 - 🌱 I’m currently learning Python
 - 📫 How to reach me: arilijx30@outlook.com